CBorowski-dev/docs-operaton-org/content/reference/bpmn20/subprocesses/call-activity.md

 ### Delegate Variable Mapping via Reference

-The first one is to set the Camunda extension property `variableMappingClass` and reference the implementation of the `DelegateVariableMapping` interface via the whole class name.
+The first one is to set the Operaton extension property `variableMappingClass` and reference the implementation of the `DelegateVariableMapping` interface via the whole class name.

 ```xml